tamago1908/Cursor-Changer.bat/README.md

 > ***I Need reviews!***

 # 📰 - **Latest News** -
-### **Development News (2024/02/26)**
+### **Development News (2024/03/10)**
-Development of 1.14 is progressing a bit.
+Development of 1.14 is progressing well.
-In 1.14, there will be a new application menu and a major reworking of the **Real Cursor Changer** portion of the code. ando more.
+So far, the shutdown menu has been improved and bugs in the update feature have been fixed
-There will be many other improvements as well, so please look forward to them!
+We are also testing some other new features.
+The progress rate is about 35%.

 &nbsp;
 ## 💡 - **ABOUT THIS BATCH** -